 We have a lot of resources available when it comes to this topic!
 If you have more questions, be sure to check out if anti-reflective coatings are worth it, if you even need it on your sunglasses, and a comparison of polarized lenses vs. an anti-reflective coating.

-An important distinction to make before we jump into this section is that there are blue light-blocking lenses that don’t require a coating; it’s part of the makeup of the lens.
-What we’re discussing is a blue light coating.
+An important distinction to make before we jump into this section is that there are blue light-blocking lenses that don't require a coating; it's part of the makeup of the lens.
+What we're discussing is a blue light coating.
 Why would we need this coating?
 With so many digital devices being used daily, harmful shortwave blue light damage has become increasingly prevalent.
+To read more about the harmful effects of blue light exposure, visit our blog on blue light explained.

 A blue light coating is often found within an anti-reflective coating.
 At SportRx for example, our blue defense coating is an AR coating with the added benefit of blocking damaging blue light.